systay/systay/README.md

 - Proud contributor to academic papers, frequently cited in scholarly circles.
 [View my papers](https://scholar.google.com/citations?user=ZA9AZq4AAAAJ&hl=en&citsig=AMD79opH4qlRfuM1_GJiZiiZ4PJ1BKviWQ)

 🌟 **Highlighted Projects**:
-- **PlanetScale's Boost Caching System**: Developed the planner for this innovative caching system, introducing a unique approach where operators in the plan tree can be reused multiple times, transforming the plan-tree into a plan DAG.
 - **Grouping and Aggregation Across Shards in Vitess**: Implemented the Local Aggregation algorithm from the [Orthogonal Optimization of Subqueries and Aggregation](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.563.8492&rep=rep1&type=pdf) paper to optimize aggregation across join operations.
 [Read more](https://planetscale.com/blog/grouping-and-aggregations-on-vitess)
 - **New Query Optimizer for Vitess**: Spearheading the development of a [new query optimizer](https://github.com/vitessio/vitess/issues/7280) based on the GOO paper, adapted for Vitess's sharded plans.
 - **MySQL Compatibility Project for Vitess**: Played a key role in enhancing Vitess's emulation of MySQL, leading to significant rewrites in Vitess's planner and runtime components.